ALASKA FLY-IN HIKE

 Tipping is customary in the guiding industry and always appreciated.
 Our guides are paid professionals but tips make up a significant portion of their income and can go a long way toward making guiding a feasible long-term career choice.
 For our day trips, a good estimate is between 10% and 20% of the trip cost.
 So if you go on a day hike or climb with us, that would come to between $10 and $35 per person, depending on the trip and the percentage.
 As in any industry, your tip should be based on the service you feel you received.
 If you had the time of your life, the sky’s the limit!
 You can tip your guides in cash, via Venmo or you can leave a gratuity on your card.
 If your trip includes a flight you should plan on tipping your pilot independently, any amount that you pre-tip will go to your guide directly.
 Thank you for considering this ahead of time!

 St. Elias Alpine Guides was started in McCarthy in 1978 by legendary climber Bob Jacobs who wanted to explore even more remote wilds and was feeling like Denali was getting too crowded even back in the 70s!
-The current owners worked as guides for the company for many years before taking over the business and are only the third generation of owners in 40 years!
+The current owners worked as guides for the company for many years before taking over the business and are only the third owners in 40 years!
 We’ve been around longer than the Park itself and are the longest continually operating business in the area.
 We are proud of our long and consistent legacy in the most magnificent wilderness on earth!
 To learn more about us, click here.

 Meet the incredible guides that are the heart of our trips!